Software development today is very different than 10 years ago, and worlds apart from what it was 20 years ago.

 - you refactor your code so that it is better organized, has less duplication, and is as small as it should be

-- Refactoring helps you reshape the code along boundaries that make business sense, bringing you independent developability and independent deployability, helping you release more often and divide work between teams
+- Refactoring helps you reshape the code underneath the boundaries that make business sense, bringing you independent developability and independent deployability, helping you release more often and divide work between teams; this is different than restructuring which is riskier but lets us reshape those boundaries to align with business needs

 - Automated testing provides assurances that the code written still works (unit tests), that the systems built from the code still work (integration testing), and that your product still works (acceptance testing)